SaxonRah/Python-Triangular-Expansion/README.md

 # Python-Triangular-Expansion
 Messing around with TEA (Triangular Expansion Algorithm) from the paper "Efficient Computation of Visibility Polygons".

 I'm sure a bunch of these examples have logical errors and poorly implemented functions.
 None of these actually implement the paper 1 to 1.
 The closest is probably Basic TEA 2, but this doesn't do a number of things.
-I've added a few additions in two other files, Basic_TEA_2_with_CDT.py and Basic_TEA_3.py
+I've added a few additions in some other files, Basic_TEA_2_with_CDT.py, Basic_TEA_3.py, and Basic_TEA_3_Performance.py.
+Basic_TEA_3_Performance is now the closest and best performance (based on feel, no testing was done)

 # Basic Grid TEA
 ![Basic Grid TEA](https://github.com/SaxonRah/Python-Triangular-Expansion/blob/main/images/BasicGridTEA.png)